When it comes to B2B payments, there’s more at stake than you think.

-Virtual cards, in particular, offer a number of benefits: payers incur zero costs, enjoy speedy processing time, and payments remain secure through a process called payment tokenization.
+B2B virtual cards, in particular, offer a number of benefits: payers incur zero costs, enjoy speedy processing time, and payments remain secure through a process called payment tokenization.
 Organizations can also receive cash-back rebates on purchases.
 These benefits have made virtual cards the fastest-growing form of B2B payments, quickly replacing the tedious processes behind checks and wires.

 Electronic payments remove the hard costs and fees associated with traditional B2B payments — including paper, postage, and manual labor expenses.
 Beyond cost reduction, benefits include strengthened supplier relationships and increased payment security.

-The Challenges of Traditional B2B Payments
+What Are the Challenges of Traditional B2B Payments?

 New automated solutions are changing the way businesses are approaching business payments, and enabling companies to earn returns on every invoice payment that they make.
-Here are four reasons you should consider adopting the more strategic approach to B2B payments that automated solutions provide:
+Here are three reasons you should consider adopting the more strategic approach to B2B payments that automated solutions provide:

 1. Paper checks are costing you too much

 A study by the Credit Research Foundation found that almost 50% of B2B payments are processed with paper checks.
 MineralTree has found that among smaller businesses in its customer base, this percentage runs even higher.